 In an effort to bring awareness of mental health issues to the community, the organization launched an adult education program at the Kelowna Night School in 1967.
 It also introduced a series of lectures and meetings for women.
 The power of shared experiences, and open conversations converging around both mental health and illness remain a focus for the organization today.
 A host of individual and group workshops, as well as self-help offerings aim to support a mentally healthy Kelowna at work, home and play.

 In 1972, CMHA facilitated the Discovery Club, a gathering place for seniors at St.David’s church.
 And in 1984 the Oasis Club set up in the Parkinson Recreation Centre to create support systems for underemployed youth.
 The Wellness Development Centre (WDC) situated in CMHA headquarters (site of the former church) now fosters a similar sense of belonging for members of its community.
-The WDC features activities like drop-in yoga and art classes and hosts programs like Peer Support Services, Kitchen Connections and the innovative youth initiative Connected By 25.
+The WDC features activities like drop-in yoga and art classes and hosts programs like Peer Support Services and Kitchen Connections.

 Over the next 40 years, CMHA Kelowna expanded its role from providers of supportive services to true guardians and champions of safe living environments and fair treatment.
 It opened two group living homes, McNair House in 1970, and Davies House in 1986.
-Today, CMHA Kelowna continues to advocate for access to affordable, safe and secure housing with two direct housing projects, Willowbridge Transitional Housing and Rosemead Apartments.
+Today, CMHA Kelowna continues to advocate for access to affordable, safe and secure housing with direct housing projects, Willowbridge Supportive Housing, Rosemead Apartments, and Heath House Supportive Housing.
 Since 1984 it has also delivered experiential training programs to help people develop the skills to find and maintain gainful employment.
 Early landscaping, painting and administrative opportunities made way for a food service operation and thrift shop in 1991.
-Which laid the foundations for CMHA’s modern day social enterprise, Meals Matter.